nus-cs2103-AY2526S1/ip/docs/README.md

 ![](Ui.png)

+## User Command Guide

+TaskLynx provides an in-app command guide which displays information on the valid command usages.
+Type `help` in the app to access this guide whenever you need to refer to it.

 ## Adding tasks

 TaskLynx tracks 3 types of tasks:
 - todo tasks that support a description
 - deadline tasks that support a description and a deadline
-- event tasks that support a description, a start time and an end time TaskLynx also lets you attach an optional priority to tasks!
+- event tasks that support a description, a start time and an end time
+TaskLynx also lets you attach an optional priority to tasks!

 Example: